Expert Authority: 9 Proven Ways to Build Visibility, Trust, and Clients (Without Posting More Content)

 When you reframe your history as an asset rather than a hurdle, you can authentically amplify your voice and expertise.

 One of the biggest roles of a coach is perspective.
-Jeremy explains that coaches don’t hand you magic keys — they reveal the gold you’ve been sitting on.
+Coaches don’t hand you magic keys — they reveal the gold you’ve been sitting on.

 That third-party perspective turns overlooked skills into marketable offers.
 Many entrepreneurs downplay what they do well; a coach highlights those strengths and helps you package them for your audience.